izzyhandkammer/AWS-VM-NGFW-Documentation/Environment-Basic-Setup.md

 ## Checklist
 - One VPC
 - Three subnets in the same AZ
-- One internet Gateway attatched
+- One internet Gateway attached
 - Management and Untrust subnets point to IGW
 - Trust subnets have NO routes yet